wilfordwoodruff/.github/profile/readme.md

 Our mission, by 2027, is to digitally preserve and publish Wilford Woodruff’s eyewitness account of the Restoration of the Gospel of Jesus Christ from 1833 to 1898.
 Our purpose in making Wilford Woodruff’s faithful records universally accessible is to inspire all people, especially the rising generation, to study and increase their faith in Jesus Christ, understand and honor sacred temple covenants, and thereby receive the blessings of exaltation with their families.
 <br>
-[Brigham Young University - Idaho's Data Science Program](https://byuidatascience.github.io/) and [The Research and Business Development Center](https://www.rbdcenter.org/) in partnership with [The Wilford Woodruff Papers](https://wilfordwoodruffpapers.org/) project are on a journey to incorporate the tools of data science into the editorial process of bringing the writings of Wilford Woodruff out of obscurity.
-We leverage our [Data Science Society](https://byuidsconsulting.github.io/aboutus/services/society/), [Senior Projects](https://byuidsconsulting.github.io/aboutus/services/senior-projects/), and [Data Science Consulting Class](https://byuidsconsulting.github.io/aboutus/services/consulting-class/) to meet this goal.

 ### What have Others Made?